 Our revenues are derived from the sale of produced oil, NGL and natural gas within the continental United States, the sale of purchased oil and providing midstream services to third parties.
 Our revenues do not include the effects of derivatives.
-For the year ended December 31, 2016, our revenues were comprised of sales of 53% produced oil, 10% produced NGL, 9% produced natural gas, 27% purchased oil and 1% midstream services.
+For the year ended December 31, 2017, our revenues were comprised of: 54% sales of produced oil, 13% sales of produced NGL, 9% sales of produced natural gas, 23% sales of purchased oil and 1% midstream services.
 Our oil, NGL and natural gas revenues may vary significantly from period to period as a result of changes in volumes of production and/or changes in commodity prices.
-Our sales of purchased oil revenues may vary due to changes in oil prices and market differentials.
+Our sales of purchased oil revenue may vary due to changes in oil prices and amount of volumes purchased.
 Our midstream service revenues may vary due to oil throughput fees and the level of services provided to third parties for (i) gathered natural gas, (ii) gas lift fees and (iii) water services.